Berlin: German police carry out massive human trafficking raids | DW | 21.08.2019

 Nearly 2,000 officers are searching apartments and businesses in the German capital.
-Berlin prosecutors say they were targeting suspected human traffickers, who are believed to have exploited foreign workers.
+Berlin prosecutors say they are targeting suspected human traffickers who exploited foreign workers in the construction industry.

 Police and customs officers launched a massive human trafficking raid in Berlin on Wednesday morning, prosecutors in the German capital said.